Rescuers close to plane that crashed in Nepal with 22 aboard

 In 2018, a US-Bangla passenger plane from Bangladesh crashed on landing in Kathmandu, killing 49 of the 71 people aboard.

-The Twin Otter is a rugged plane originally built by Canadian aircraft manufacturer De Havilland.
-It has been in service by small airlines and other operators around the world for more than half a century.
+The Twin Otter, a rugged plane originally built by Canadian aircraft manufacturer De Havilland, has been in service in Nepal for about 50 years, during which it has been involved in about 21 accidents, according to aviationnepal.com.

 The plane, with its top-mounted wing and fixed landing gear, is prized for its durability and its ability to take off and land on short runways.